Where’s Dad’s Password List?

 - Avoid Losing a Personal Story.
 Many digital assets are not inherently valuable, but are valuable to family members, who extract meaning from what the deceased leaves behind.
 Historically, people kept special pictures, letters, and journals in albums, scrapbooks, or shoeboxes for future generations.
 Today this material is stored on computers or online and often is never printed.
 Personal blogs and Twitter feeds have replaced physical diaries, and e-mail messages have replaced letters.
 Without alerting family members that these assets exist and without telling them how to get access to them, the story of the life of the deceased may be lost forever.
 This is not only a tragedy for family members but also, possibly, for future historians, who are losing pieces of history in the digital abyss.

-If you have ignored this part of your estate planning, now would be a good time to start paying attention to it.
+If you have ignored this part of your estate planning, now is a good time to make changes.

 © 2017 M.A.
 Co.
 All rights reserved.